 - I. Submission of complete recredentialing application and required attachments, which must not contain intentional misrepresentations - II.
 Recredentialing application signed date within 180 calendar days of the date of submission to the CC for a vote - III.
 Primary source verifications within acceptable time frames of the date of submission to the CC for a vote, as deemed by appropriate accrediting agencies - IV.
 No evidence of potential material omission(s) on recredentialing application - V. Currently participating providers must not be currently federally sanctioned, debarred or excluded from participation in Medicare, Medicaid or FEHBP.
 If federal sanction, debarment or exclusion from the Medicare, Medicaid or FEHBP programs occurs to a participating practitioner, he or she will become immediately ineligible for participation in the applicable government programs or provider network(s) as well as Anthem's other credentialed provider network(s) at the time of identification.
-Special consideration regarding the practitioner's continued participation in Anthem's other credentialed practitioner network(s) if, in the opinion of the requesting VP: 1) the federal sanction, debarment or exclusion is not reflective of significant issues of professional conduct and 2) competence and participation of the practitioner is important for network adequacy.
-The request, with supporting information, will be brought to Anthem's geographic credentials committee for consideration regarding the practitioner appeal rights related to the special consideration regarding the practitioner's other credentialed provider network(s) if such participation in Anthem's other request, with or exclusion is not reflective of superimeters. - VI.
+Special consideration regarding the practitioner's continued participation in Anthem's other credentialed practitioner network(s) may be requested by the vice president (VP) responsible for that network(s) if, in the opinion of the requesting VP: 1) the federal sanction, debarment or exclusion is not reflective of significant issues of professional conduct and 2) competence and participation of the practitioner is important for network adequacy.
+The request, with supporting information, will be brought to Anthem's geographic credentials committee for consideration regarding the practitioner appeal rights related to the special consideration regarding the practitioner's continued participation in Anthem's other requestion and final determination.
+There will be no practitioner appeal rights related to the special consideration regarding the practitioner's continued participation in Anthem's other credentialed provider network(s) if such participation would be permitted under applicable state regulation, rule or contract requirements. - VI.
 Current, valid and unrestricted license to practice in each state in which the practitioner provides care to covered individuals - VII.
-No current license probation - VIII.
-Unencumbered license - IX.
-No new history of licensing board reprimand since prior credentialing review - X. No current federal sanction and no new (that is, since the previous credentialing review) history of federal sanctions (per SAM, OIG and OPM reports, or NPDB report) - XI.
+No current license probation\ - VIII.
+Unencumbered license\ - IX.
+No new history of licensing board reprimand since prior credentialing review - X. No current federal sanction and no new (that is, since the previous credentialing review) history of federal sanctions (per SAM, OIG and OPM reports, or NPDB report)\ - XI.
 Current DEA/CDS registration and/or State Controlled Substance certification without new (that is, since the previous credentialing review) history of or current restrictions - XII.
 No current hospital membership or privilege restrictions and no new (that is, since the previous credentialing review) history of hospital membership or privilege restrictions; OR for practitioners in a specialty defined as requiring hospital privileges who practice solely in the outpatient setting, there exists a defined referral relationship with a network practitioner of similar specialty at a network HDO who provides inpatient care to covered individuals needing hospitalization.